Effective Bottom Funnel Marketing Tactics

 1. Have different content for the common keywords people use in search

-Customers use different keywords depending on where they are in the sales funnel.
+Customers use different keywords depending on where they are in the marketing funnel.

 For the bottom of the funnel, people use words like: